roryl/lucee-book/structs.md

 Structs in Lucee are hashmaps meaning that struct members have a key to reference the member.

+The default type of structure created with the notation below is unordered, such that when looping over the keys in the struct, or dumping the struct, they may appear in any order.
+To mainain the order of keys when adding, the structNew() function must be used.

 ##Creating Structs

 ###An Empty Struct